pfenninglab/vocalLearning_TACIT/randomGCMatchedDataset/README.md

-Used to create random GC-matched as additional negatives to promote model performance. \
+I used these scripts to create random GC-matched peaks as additional negatives to promote model performance. \
 * rat: I used BSgenome
 * macaque, bat: I used BiasAway